 It goes without saying that we’re not encouraging you in any circumstances to export objects with a high historical or archaeological value; this is a prohibited and immoral practice.
 But saying that anything which has been made before 1965 can’t be taken out of the country, makes no sense to me.
 A hundred years old would be more adequate, than 50.

 Now, if you’re asking where you should go to try your luck at finding “vintage collectibles”, there are two places in Uzbekistan which are particularly interesting from a flea market perspective: the cities of Bukhara and Samarkand.

 This is where antiques and vintage enthusiasts will make some great purchases.
-The Madrasah whose cells where once formerly reserved for students, are now home to merchants and the finest artisans.
-Silks, jewelry, astrakhan coats, antiques, art objects or delicate craftsmanship, including painting on silk paper are some of the most common items sold in Bukhara.
+The Madrasah whose cells were once formerly reserved for students are now home to merchants and the finest artisans.
+Silks, jewelry, astrakhan coats, antiques, art objects or delicate craftsmanship, including painting on silk paper, are some of the most common items sold in Bukhara.

 One place in Samarkand which is particularly renowned for the quality of its vintage silk garments, is the “Schastivaya ptitsa” (Happy Bird) Art Gallery, an exquisite artistic salon for connoisseurs of national art.
 Housed in a historic building of a caravanserai of the last century, Happy Bird showcases a large selection of luxury Uzbek handmade carpets, clothes in a traditional style, vintage jewelry, paintings, blue-white and brown-green mottled pottery, figurines, drawings, and stunning suzanis embroidered with ingenious patterns (most of which have been passed down from generation to generation).